 How to ensure transparency during the recruitment process:

-In 2020, the first point of contact between candidate and employer usually takes place online.
+In 2020, the first point of contact between a candidate and an employer usually takes place online.
 The job advert provides key information to introduce the candidate to the role and company.
 As a result of this, job seekers will usually access this information on a job board or go directly to the employer’s careers page.

-Therefore, it is vital that hiring organisations maximise the potential from their careers page, in order to explain the recruiting process, demonstrate company values, and workplace culture and provide an insight day to day working life.
+Therefore, it is vital that hiring organisations maximise the potential from their careers page, in order to explain the recruiting process, demonstrate company values, and workplace culture and provide insight to day to day working life.

 Keynote: Social media is also an effective tool to demonstrate company transparency.
 Take snippets from everyday working life to share via suitable social media channels.
 It creates personality and a truer insight into the company culture.